Renormalizing the Quark-Meson-Diquark Model: RG-consistent Mean-field Approximation

-There are differences between the results in the RGC schemes (also for the vacuum matching scheme) and the renormalized model.
-This is expected because they originate from different UV effective actions.
-However, as we will see in \cref{sec:results}, the chemical potential dependence of the diquark gap $\Delgap(\mu)$ in the RGC vacuum matching scheme is quite similar to the one of the renormalized model.
-In \cref{sec:analytical}, we get back to this issue and analytically study the differences between these schemes in more details.
+From the arguments above, it follows that the discrepancy increases as the UV cutoff~\(\Lambda'\) is lowered.
+On the other hand, in the limit $\Lambda' \rightarrow\infty$, the UV effective action of the RGC treatment converges to that of the renormalized model.
+Accordingly, for sufficiently large $\Lambda'$, the differences between the two approaches become negligible.
+However, as we will see in \cref{sec:results}, even for a relatively low cutoff $\Lambda'= 600$~MeV, the prediction of the vacuum matching scheme and the renormalized approach are mostly similar.
+In the next \cref{sec:analytical}, we get back to this issue and analytically study the differences between these schemes in more details.